Linuxfabrik/lfops/roles/php/README.md

 `php:fpm`

-* Deploys and removes the PHP-FPM pools.
-On Debian these live under the declared version's tree, on RedHat under `/etc/php-fpm.d`.
+* Deploys and removes the PHP-FPM pools, the `[global]` drop-in and the log directory.
+On Debian the configuration lives under the declared version's tree, on RedHat under `/etc/php-fpm.d`.
 * Triggers: php-fpm.service restart.

 `php:ini`

 * Deploys the `z00-linuxfabrik.ini`.
 RedHat has a single `/etc/php.d`, Debian one conf.d per SAPI (apache2, cli and fpm) below the declared version's tree.
 * Triggers: php-fpm.service restart.

+`php:logrotate`

+* Debian only.
+Deploys `/etc/logrotate.d/php-fpm-pools` for the per-pool logs.
+On RedHat the packaged logrotate configuration already covers them.
+* Triggers: none.

 `php:modules`